Japanese Holly Fern foliage

 The lovely, leathery, glossy fronds of this bold fern resemble those of a holly; keep moist but soil should be well-drained; cut back fronds as they get damaged; tolerates some sun; dies back to ground in colder climates

-Japanese Holly Fern's attractive glossy ferny leaves remain dark green in color throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Japanese Holly Fern is primarily valued in the garden for its cascading habit of growth.
+Its attractive glossy ferny leaves remain dark green in color throughout the year.

 Japanese Holly Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.